Charles Herbert Locke

-Charles Herbert "Bert" Locke OBE (21 September 1910 – 15 May 1977) was an Australian company director, who served as chairman of Tooheys and Lend Lease Corporation, and a charity fundraiser.
+Charles Herbert "Bert" Locke OBE (21 September 1910 – 15 May 1977) was an Australian company director, who served as chairman of Tooheys and Lendlease, and a charity fundraiser.
 During World War II he was in command of Z Special Unit and rose to the rank of lieutenant colonel.

 Early life

 Locke was born in Turramurra, New South Wales, the fifth of seven children, and was educated at Newington College (1920–1925) and at Wrekin College in Shropshire, England.
 He worked in insurance before a brief stint as a jackaroo and then with Prudential Assurance where he rose to be Sydney managing agent with power of attorney for the British Equitable Assurance.